paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 So why would we need to use that if we can pass in JSON strings directly into our JavaScript execution context?
 One answer to that is _security_.

-Turns out by not using _JSON.parse()_ we are enabling a potential backdoor for a remote code execution attack, because without it, any JavaScript code injected will be executed, not just JSON.
+In fact, by not using _JSON.parse()_ we are enabling a potential backdoor for a remote code execution attack.
+Because without it, any JavaScript code injected will be executed, not just JSON.
 Let me illustrate with a simple example:

 Suppose we are calling an external API to get a user's full name: